vipinvkmenon/terraform-exporter-btp/.github/PULL_REQUEST_TEMPLATE.md

 <!-- This checklist needs to completed by the reviewer of the PR -->
 The following organizational tasks must be completed before merging this PR:

-- [ ] The PR is assigned to the Project board and a status is set (typically "in review").
+- [ ] The PR status on the Project board is set (typically "in review").
 - [ ] The PR has the matching labels assigned to it.
-- [ ] The PR has a milestone assigned to it.
 - [ ] If the PR closes an issue, the issue is referenced.
 - [ ] Possible follow-up issues are created and linked.